Armorhtk/MSEDOA/README.md

 # DoAMoE

-  📍 This is an official PyTorch implementation **[MSEDOA: Enhancing DOA Estimation with Multiscale Squeeze-and-Excitation Networks for Automotive Millimeter-Wave Radar](https://github.com/Armorhtk/MSEDOA)**
+  📍 This is an official PyTorch implementation **[MSEDOA: Enhancing DOA Estimation with Multiscale Squeeze-and-Excitation Networks for Automotive Millimeter-Wave Radar](https://ieeexplore.ieee.org/document/10756221)**

 ## 📰 News

-**[TBC]** Paper accepted and is waiting for publication.
+**[2024.1126]** Paper accepted and published.

 **[2024.0830]** Model checkpoints and training logs are released! [best_model.pth](https://pan.baidu.com/s/1BEAkIe6uEQlNMh6o9CkI9w?pwd=an2c) should be placed in`checkpoints/Model20240825181151` to reproduce the experimental results.